circleci/circleci-docs/jekyll/_cci2/reusing-config.md

           command: aws s3 sync << parameters.from >> << parameters.to >><<# parameters.overwrite >> --delete<</ parameters.overwrite >>"
 ```

-Defining a command called `sync` is invoked in a 2.1 `.circleci/config.yml` file as:
+To invoke this `sync` command in your 2.1 `.circleci/config.yml` file, see the following example:

 ```yaml
 version: 2.1

 orbs:
   aws-s3: circleci/aws-s3@1.0.0